 This is another day and another article about a potential revolutionary battery success.
 Even in the scientific community, everyone is excited about energy storage and our renewable energy mix is growing in the energy grid.
 We will always need new battery ideas to save energy.
 Welcome to Battery Decade.

-So in our agenda in this article, there is an iron air battery which is also known as a rust battery.
+So in our agenda in this article, there is an iron air battery which is also known as a rusted battery.

 Company Form Energy believes that saving energy as rust can be a breakthrough for our success in energy grids.
 So it plans to bring it to market on a large scale, not just for a wild research thesis or prime time.
 So let’s see what are the advantages and disadvantages of iron air batteries?

 What is a Battery?